 So you want to come prepared.
 Hit the gym at least 2 times per week.
 Or go jogging.
 Do squats.
 Do some ski workouts with youtube .
 The most important thing is to improve your stamina and strengthen your leg muscles.

 Good equipment based on your skill level is crucial to enjoy your time on the slope.
 Boots have to be comfortable.
 Bindings need to be solid and set low - this will decrease the risk of a leg and knee injury when you fall.
 Your skis have to release easily during an accident .
 Helmet is essential for obvious reasons.

 Also, remember to tune up your equipment before the season starts.

 This one's all about common sense.
 We should all be aware of our capabilities.
 If you're spending a whole day on the slope, take it easy.
 Have a break now and then to get your muscles a rest.
 Have a snack and drink so that your energy levels don't drop dangerously low.

 Do you know that the most accidents happen in the afternoon when people are tired and are trying for "one more time"?

 Actually, Bartosz is an excellent example - he had a serious arm injury when skiing on a very easy slope.
-But he was tired - he was skiing all day and decided to have one more run, despite feeling weary.
+I would never think that anything dangerous could happen on such mild slope.
+But he was tired - he had already been skiing all day and decided to have one more run, despite feeling weary.